 American ginseng (Panax quinquefolius) is an impressive cognitive enhancer, even more so than its Asian counterpart (Panax ginseng).

-Research shows it gets to work quickly to improve short-term memory and reaction times within a few hours after taking a single dose.
-(24)
+Research shows that it gets to work quickly to improve short-term memory and reaction times within a few hours after taking a single dose.
+(23)

 Nicotine (NOT via smoking) is among the most controversial cognitive enhancers.

 An analysis of 41 studies on nicotine reached the surprising conclusion that it is one of the most reliable cognitive enhancers known and, ingested apart from smoking, is surprisingly safe.